Summer of '69

 I shoulda known we'd never get far

-I suggested the lyric "I got a job at the railway yard", because that's what my band-mate Chuck had done.
-He had a two-week temporary job one summer, unloading 2x4's from box-cars at the Vanderhoof railway yard.
+At this point in our "story" I suggested the lyric "I got a job at the railway yard", because that's what my band-mate Chuck had done ... he had a temporary job one summer, unloading 2x4's from box-cars at the Vanderhoof railway yard.
 Brutal, hard work.
 He earned $110 for the week -- a huge amount back then.
 He spent the entire $110 on a wrist-watch, saying he wanted something to show for all that hard work.

-The "railway" lyric survived the first two-or-three drafts of the song, but it was eventually scrapped (Bryan thought it sounded too much like something Bruce Springteen would write).
+The "railway" lyric survived the first two-or-three drafts of the song, but in the end Bryan thought it sounded too much like something Bruce Springsteen would write and the idea was eventually scrapped.

 Personally, I still prefer the "railway" lyric!